jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 -----------

-The wacom driver does not support multi-monitor setups directly - handling of such setups is catered for by the X Server.
+The wacom driver does not support multi-monitor setups directly - handling of such setups is handled by the X Server.
 [xsetwacom](xsetwacom "wikilink") does however provide a parameter to easily map a tablet to a screen.